Fertility Preservation & Oncofertility

 With a thorough oncofertility consultation, Dr. Dovey will craft a short-term and long-term reproductive plan to ensure you maintain your quality of life through cancer treatment and beyond.

-If you, your child or someone you love is facing a risk to fertility from treatment for a medical condition like cancer, rheumatoid arthritis, Multiple Sclerosis or auto-immune diseases to name a few, please call Natalie Crump at the University of Colorado Advanced Reproductive Medicine at (303) 724-3378.
+If you, your child or someone you love is facing a risk to fertility from treatment for a medical condition like cancer, rheumatoid arthritis, Multiple Sclerosis or auto-immune diseases to name a few, please call the University of Colorado Advanced Reproductive Medicine at (303) 724-3378.

 Fertility preservation services at Advanced Reproductive Medicine